git-morin/nixOS/flakes/flakes.md

 # Flakes

-These are my `flakes` declarations
+These are my `flakes` declarations.

 ## nixos